NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 h<sub>inlet</sub>             = specific enthalpy at the coil inlet [J/kg]

-<div img="image3633.txt">\({\mathop m\limits^\cdot_{inlet}}\)</div>         = mass flow rate at the inlet to the coil as established by the parent object (Ref.
+<span>${\mathop m\limits^\cdot_{inlet}}$</span>         = mass flow rate at the inlet to the coil as established by the parent object (Ref.
 AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed, Mass Flow Rate Calculation).
 This flow rate is the average value determined by the parent object, accounting for the specified flow rate when the heating coil is at Speed n and the specified flow rate when the heating coil is at Speed n-1 for the time step being simulated.

 n Effective sensible cooling capacity